anitguru/hugo/content/en/blog/chatgpt2.md

 ---

 ## Preface
-This is a continuation of the this article.
-For those who read the previous article, thank you and is that AI generated story ...
+This is a continuation of the [this article.](http://welcomerain.pub/en/blog/chatgpt1/) For those who read the previous article, **thank you** and here is that AI generated story ...

 ## Prompt to write a story
 Write a short fantasy story about the discovery of pandora's box.
 No limit on words.